LLM DNA: Tracing Model Evolution via Functional Representations: Extract LLM DNA

 \subsection{Overall Pipeline}

-This section presents the end-to-end DNA extraction pipeline based on the training-free algorithm.
+This section presents RepTrace algorithm, a training-free end-to-end DNA extraction pipeline.
 The procedure is detailed in Algorithm~\ref{alg:dna_pipeline} and visualized in Figure~\ref{fig:dna_extract}.
 We begin by selecting a sample input set $\mathcal{S}_t$ of $t$ prompts drawn from real-world datasets.
 Each input $x_i$ is fed to an LLM $f$ to generate a textual response $y_i$ (line~4), which is then encoded into a fixed-size semantic vector $e_i$ using a sentence-embedding model (line~5).
 These $t$ embedding vectors are then concatenated to form a single, high-dimensional functional representation $E_f$ for the LLM (line~6).
 Finally, a pre-computed random Gaussian projection $A$ (line~1) linearly projects this high-dimensional representation $E_f$ into a low-dimensional vector $\tau_f \in \mathbb{R}^L$ (line~7), referred to as the DNA of the LLM.